Iron Galaxy: Killer Instinct reboot

-Iron Galaxy was initially in the running to work on the 2013 reboot of Killer Instinct.
-According to Lang, they made it to the final round but were ultimately passed over due to their commitment on Wreckateer.
+Iron Galaxy was initially in consideration to work on the 2013 reboot of Killer Instinct.
+According to Lang, it made it to the final round but was ultimately passed over due to its commitment on Wreckateer.
 However, following Amazon's purchase of Double Helix Games in 2014, Microsoft hired Iron Galaxy as the new ongoing developer for Killer Instinct.

 Under Iron Galaxy, season 2 was released in October 2014 and season 3 in March 2016.
 A 10th anniversary update was also released in 2023 that added 4K support, updated balancing, and improved matchmaking.

 In January 2015, Gearbox announced the Borderlands Handsome Collection, which brought Borderlands 2 and Borderlands: The Pre-Sequel to PlayStation 4 and Xbox One.
 Iron Galaxy was one of the developers that handled the port.
 Iron Galaxy also handled the PlayStation Vita port of Borderlands 2.

-Push into publishing
+Move into publishing

 In 2015, Iron Galaxy also expanded into publishing under its own label.
 It released Capsule Force in 2015 and Tim Roger's Videoball in 2016.
-However, the initiative ultimately failed and a third game, Gunsport, took several more years to complete.
+This initiative ultimately failed and a third game, Gunsport, took several more years to complete.

 Executive changes

-In July 2016, Adam Boyes became CEO of Iron Galaxy, replacing co-founder Dave Lang, who remained on to oversee prototypes and business development.
+In July 2016, Adam Boyes took over as CEO of Iron Galaxy, replacing co-founder Dave Lang who remained with the company to oversee prototypes and business development.
 The company had 130 employees at the time.

 In June 2017, Iron Galaxy announced Extinction, its first full-priced game, published by Maximum Games.
 The game was released for PC, PlayStation 4, and Xbox One on April 10, 2018.
-Chelsea Blasko was elevated to Co-CEO in October 2020.
+Chelsea Blasko was promoted to Co-CEO in October 2020.

 Nintendo Switch ports

-Following the release of the Nintendo Switch, Iron Galaxy managed to find a niche for porting high-profile titles to the console.
+Following the release of the Nintendo Switch, Iron Galaxy found a niche porting high-profile titles to the console.
 The studio worked with Bethesda to port The Elder Scrolls V: Skyrim in 2017.
 In 2018, it worked with Blizzard to release Diablo III on the Switch.
 The port took just nine months to develop and received positive reviews from critics.

 After that, Iron Galaxy worked on the 2019 ports of Dauntless and Overwatch and the Apex Legends conversion in 2021.
 It was also one of the support studios that helped Retro Studios on the 2023 Metroid Prime Remastered.